ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/01-Train-Custom-Model.md

 This sample demonstrates how to train a custom Form Recognizer model without labels.

+> To train a supervised Form Recognizer model, see [Train With Labels].

 ## Prerequisites

 If you don't have an Azure subscription, create a [free account] before you begin.